 Cystinosis patients are treated with a combination of therapies.
 The tubular dysfunction is managed by oral electrolyte supplements in the form of sodium and potasium salts.
 Because of their tubular dysfunction, affected individuals excrete excessive amounts of urine and must consume large amounts of water throughout the day and night.
 The tubular dysfunction causes urinary losses of phosphate which can lead to rickets.
 Rickets is treated with a combination of sodium or potassium phosphate and vitamin D.

-CystagonTM (cysteamine bitartrate) was the first aminothiol approved by the United States Food and Drug Administration (August 1994).
+(cysteamine bitartrate) was the first aminothiol approved by the United States Food and Drug Administration

 ProcysbiTM is a delayed release formulation of cysteamine bitartate which was approved by the FDA in 2013.